 In addition to the lack of tangible results in a large percentage of patients, another troubling outcome of antidepressant drug therapy is the intensity of adverse effects that are caused by the treatment itself.
 This is a common reason people discontinue or would discontinue drug-based treatment if they could tolerate the withdrawals.
 Therefore it is really difficult to say one antidepressant is better than another when results are hit or miss, even when the patient follows instructions correctly.
 What we have observed at the center is that typically no efforts were ever made to search for contributing factors that could be responsible for the patient’s persisting depressed condition.
 It is not that doctors are uncaring.
 This trend of over-prescribing stems from time pressures as well as a glaring lack of education and familiarity with non-pharmacological options like Viibryd alternatives..

 Natural Viibryd alternatives and non-pharmacological treatments are our specialties at Alternative to Meds Center, and why our clients’ successes are so life-changing.

 Viibryd Alternatives at Alternative to Meds Center

 We are passionate about the programs we deliver at the center.
 If holistic, medically monitored treatment sounds like a good fit for you or your loved one, please contact us for more information.
 Our accredited inpatient services are available at our pristine facility, staffed by over 40 medical professionals who are ready to help you attain your health goals with understanding and compassion, and with effective tools.
 Insurance coverage is available from most major carriers and we can help you gather the information you need to make an informed decision.
-Please feel free to ask about the Viibryd alternatives programs we offer, and we will be happy to take the time to speak with you or your loved one to provide any other information on the program and results that you are interested in.
+Please feel free to ask about the Viibryd alternatives programs we offer, research the services offered here, and we will be happy to take the time to speak with you or your loved one to provide any other information on the program and results that you are interested in.